jakobandersen/mod/doc/source/index.rst

 `<http://github.com/jakobandersen/mod>`_.
 For additional information see the webpage: `<http://mod.imada.sdu.dk>`_.

+If you use MØD in your research you may want to cite [AFMS-MØD]_, and other relevant publications, depending on the components used.
+A discussion of rule-based modelling of chemistry can be found in [AFMS-Levels]_.
+See :ref:`references` for a full list of publications.

 The package contains the following components.

 * :ref:`libmod`, a C++ shared library (``mod``)